Compound0515/RGPS/README.md

    pip install -e .
    ```

-4. If you need other modules such as les for *MACELES* type model, you can install the module by youself.
+4. If you need other modules such as mace-torch and les for *MACELES* type model, you can install the module by youself.

 🚀 Workflow Overview
 The tool is divided into five sequential subcommands, representing each step in the pipeline.
 Each step requires a JSON configuration file to run.